 A Devastating Drop

-On the morning of September 11, 2001 – 20 years ago to this day – two hijacked planes were deliberately flown into each of the two towers of the World Trade Center (WTC) in New York City, as part of the deadliest terrorist attack in US history.
+Twenty years ago to this day, on the morning of September 11, 2001, terrorists deliberately flew two hijacked planes into each of the two towers of the World Trade Center (WTC) in New York City, marking the deadliest terrorist attack in US history.
 By 10.30 am, both of these iconic, 400-meter-plus skyscrapers had completely collapsed, causing more than 2700 fatalities.

 Anatomy of a Collapse